De La Salle Institute

 The school is considered a historic institution on Chicago's South Side.
-It is located three blocks east of Guaranteed Rate Field, the home of MLB's Chicago White Sox.
+It is located three blocks east of Rate Field, the home of MLB's Chicago White Sox.
 While located in the historic Bronzeville neighborhood, it has very strong ties to the nearby Bridgeport neighborhood.
-The school is separated from Bridgeport and Guaranteed Rate Field by the Dan Ryan Expressway.
+The school is separated from Bridgeport and Rate Field by the Dan Ryan Expressway.

 While coming from a commemorative book published by the school, the authors of American Pharaoh:Mayor Richard J. Daley: His Battle for Chicago and the Nation note the following about the school's impact on the history of Chicago:

 "The Battle of Waterloo was won on the playing fields of Eton" but "the business leaders of Chicago were trained in the Counting Rooms of De La Salle."

 History

 De La Salle Institute was founded by Brother Adjutor, a former director of St. Patrick High School, in 1889, after being chartered by the State of Illinois the previous year.
 The laying of the cornerstone on May 19, 1889 was a major event which began with an hour-long parade through the streets of Chicago.
 The ceremony was presided over by Archbishop Patrick Feehan, the first archbishop of the Archdiocese of Chicago.
 Classes and graduation ceremonies were held elsewhere until the building was complete, opening for students on 7 September 1891.

 The school started as a two-year commercial school.
 The area which the school catered to was a poor area of the city, and many of the students were children of recent immigrants.
 As Br.
 Adjutor was quoted to have said: I made up my mind to leave nothing undone in the direction of fitting the boys of the masses for the battle of life, morally as well as educationally.
 As times changed, the school grew to emphasize a college preparatory curriculum.